hlship/sanddancer-dialog/README.md

 - Describe the roots in the burrow
 - Prevent `climb roots` in burrow with a reasonable message
 - Tweak text during chase if Knock holds courage
+- Describe the huge barrel as a hint on what to do
+- Add and fix a number of hints

 ### v6 - 2 Oct 2020